 Even if your postpartum time is guaranteed to be as chaotic as that mama’s, this is your permission slip to give yourself the time you need to heal.

-Call it self-care or call it postpartum lying-in, or incorporate it into your six-week postpartum care plan (yes, there’s post-birth plans too!).
+Call it self-care or call it postpartum lying-in, or incorporate it into your six-week postpartum care plan (yes, there are post-birth plans too!).
 No matter what you call it, taking care of YOU is essential during this very special time in your life as a woman and a new mother.
 A natural sitz bath for postpartum recovery can:

 - If pregnancy or pushing caused you to develop hemorrhoids, an herbal sitz bath for hemorrhoids can help with the discomfort immensely.